 If you pay yourself a salary or wage, you may be treated as an employee and an employer for the purposes of KiwiSaver contributions.
-If this is the case, the requirements described earlier under the heading "What you pay" and below under the heading "What your employer pays" apply.
+If this is the case, the requirements described earlier under the heading "What your employer pays" apply.